Nifty April futures at premium

-State Bank of India, Tata Motors and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
-State Bank of India April 2019 futures traded at 331.95, compared with spot closing price of 330.90.
-Tata Motors April 2019 futures traded at 204.75, compared with spot closing price of 203.50.
-Reliance Industries April 2019 futures traded at 1397.60, compared with spot closing price of 1388.20.
+State Bank of India (SBI), Reliance Industries (RIL) and Indiabulls Housing Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India April 2019 futures traded at 324.85, compared with spot closing price of 322.30.
+Reliance Industries April 2019 futures traded at 1364.80, compared with spot closing price of 1354.50.
+Indiabulls Housing Finance April 2019 futures traded at 906.50, compared with spot closing price of 898.50.

 The April 2019 F&O contracts expire on 25 April 2019.